Introduction

 equivalent resistance of the three resistances.

-Hence when a number of resistances are connected in series, the total resistance is equal to
+Hence when a number of resistances are connected in series, the total resistance is equal to the sum of the individual resistances.

 The total conductance `G_s` of the circuit is given by ;